Natetgmaxwell/ntgm/src/site/notes/Sources/Books/@jamesdinicolantonio2021WinAchievePeak.md

 > [!quote-yellow] (Page 243) yellow
 >
-> Overexpression of mTOR or its dysfunction is often related to various cancers and genetic disorders
+> Overexpression of [[Cards/mTOR\|mTOR]] or its dysfunction is often related to various cancers and genetic disorders
 >
 { #UQVNTF5LaJ3CKUZ5Vp243}

 > [!quote-yellow] (Page 244) yellow
 >
-> acute activation of mTOR through exercise and animal protein intake is not the same thing as chronic mTOR activation through insulin resistance (the latter being harmful).
+> acute activation of [[Cards/mTOR\|mTOR]] through exercise and animal protein intake is not the same thing as chronic [[Cards/mTOR\|mTOR]] activation through insulin resistance (the latter being harmful).
 >
 { #5VGPRSXKaJ3CKUZ5Vp244}

 > [!quote-yellow] (Page 244) yellow
 >
-> You basically want to have mTOR activated where it’s beneficial – muscle, brain cells, nerve cells etc. and suppressed in fat tissue, liver, and in those with cancer.
+> You basically want to have [[Cards/mTOR\|mTOR]] activated where it’s beneficial – muscle, brain cells, nerve cells etc. and suppressed in fat tissue, liver, and in those with cancer.
 >
 { #MYAKANVBaJ3CKUZ5Vp244}